laravel/docs/eloquent-relationships.md

          */
         public function comments()
         {
-            return $this->hasMany('App\Models\Comment');
+            return $this->hasMany(Comment::class);
         }
     }

-Remember, Eloquent will automatically determine the proper foreign key column on the `Comment` model.
-By convention, Eloquent will take the "snake case" name of the owning model and suffix it with `_id`.
-So, for this example, Eloquent will assume the foreign key on the `Comment` model is `post_id`.
+Remember, Eloquent will automatically determine the proper foreign key column for the `Comment` model.
+By convention, Eloquent will take the "snake case" name of the parent model and suffix it with `_id`.
+So, in this example, Eloquent will assume the foreign key column on the `Comment` model is `post_id`.

-Once the relationship has been defined, we can access the collection of comments by accessing the `comments` property.
-Remember, since Eloquent provides "dynamic properties", we can access relationship methods as if they were defined as properties on the model:
+Once the relationship method has been defined, we can access the [collection](/docs/{{version}}/eloquent-collections) of related comments by accessing the `comments` property.
+Remember, since Eloquent provides "dynamic relationship properties", we can access relationship methods as if they were defined as properties on the model:

+    use App\Models\Post;

-    $comments = App\Models\Post::find(1)->comments;
+    $comments = Post::find(1)->comments;

     foreach ($comments as $comment) {
         //
     }

-Since all relationships also serve as query builders, you can add further constraints to which comments are retrieved by calling the `comments` method and continuing to chain conditions onto the query:
+Since all relationships also serve as query builders, you may add further constraints to the relationship query by calling the `comments` method and continuing to chain conditions onto the query:

-    $comment = App\Models\Post::find(1)->comments()->where('title', 'foo')->first();
+    $comment = Post::find(1)->comments()
+                        ->where('title', 'foo')
+                        ->first();

 Like the `hasOne` method, you may also override the foreign and local keys by passing additional arguments to the `hasMany` method:

-    return $this->hasMany('App\Models\Comment', 'foreign_key');
+    return $this->hasMany(Comment::class, 'foreign_key');

-    return $this->hasMany('App\Models\Comment', 'foreign_key', 'local_key');
+    return $this->hasMany(Comment::class, 'foreign_key', 'local_key');

 <a name="one-to-many-inverse"></a>
-### One To Many (Inverse)
+### One To Many (Inverse) / Belongs To

 Now that we can access all of a post's comments, let's define a relationship to allow a comment to access its parent post.
-To define the inverse of a `hasMany` relationship, define a relationship function on the child model which calls the `belongsTo` method:
+To define the inverse of a `hasMany` relationship, define a relationship method on the child model which calls the `belongsTo` method:

     <?php